mkristian/ixtlan-translations/README.md

 update these resources wth a cron job helps keeping the local data in sync and reducing the realtime dependency when running the application.

-for development this is not needed since the db/seed.rb provides all needed to start. but you always can update them from [http://github.com/mkristian/ixtlan-users](ixtlan-users) by:
+for development the db/seed.rb provides all needed data to start. but you always can update them from [http://github.com/mkristian/ixtlan-users](ixtlan-users) by:

     cd ../ixtlan-users
     rails s

 in another terminal

+	cd ../ixtlan-translations
 	rake update

 using authentication from ixtlan-users